Girls Versus Suits

-"Girls Versus Suits" is the 12th episode of the fifth season of the CBS situation comedy How I Met Your Mother and the show's 100th episode overall.
-It originally aired on January 11, 2010.
+"Girls Versus Suits" is the 12th episode of the fifth season of the American situation comedy television series How I Met Your Mother and the 100th episode overall.
+Written by series creators Carter Bays & Craig Thomas and directed by Pamela Fryman, the episode originally aired on CBS on January 11, 2010.

 The episode features a fantasy musical number, "Nothing Suits Me Like a Suit", performed by Neil Patrick Harris, which was nominated for the Primetime Emmy Award for Outstanding Original Music and Lyrics.

 Plot

 Future Ted tells the kids about the time he almost met their mother.

 Leaving class, Ted confiscates alcohol in 2010 from fraternity brother and shares it with the woman they were propositioning, Cindy (Rachel Bilson), a Ph.D. student roughly Ted's age.
 He asks her out and learns that Cindy has serious issues with her roommate (whom Future Ted reveals to be the Mother) with whom her dates keep falling in love.
 Ted promises Cindy to never fall in love with her roommate ("Oops," says Future Ted).
 Throughout the date, Cindy complains about her roommate and her odd habits which Ted secretly thinks are awesome.

 After the date, Cindy tells Ted she cannot see him again, not wanting to risk her scholarship or Ted's teaching career.
 However, Ted does not want to miss a chance at love and returns to Cindy's apartment to persuade her to go out again.
 Ted picks three items from the room to show how much they have in common, but it turns out they are all connected to her roommate.
 Frustrated that Ted is already more compatible with her roommate, Cindy tells him to go.
 Ted catches a glimpse of the roommate's leg as he leaves, and forgets to take the yellow umbrella he had brought with him which returns to the possession of the Mother.